 A college education can open the door to a brighter future.
-For more than 30 years, Shoreline Community College has helped students make decisions about their futures.
-We give them education to move into the workplace or on to a fouryear university with the confidence and skills they need to succeed.
+For almost 40 years, Shoreline Community College has helped students make decisions about

 The college has worked hard to develop one of the most successful university transfer programs in the state.
 Each year, graduates of Shoreline Community College transfer smoothly to public and private four-year colleges and universities.
 What's more, our graduates generally perform as well as the students who begin their college careers in the four-year schools.